irvinebroque/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 This query first rounds the `timestamp` field to the nearest five minutes.
 Then, it groups by that field and city and calculates the average humidity in each city for a five minute period.

-Refer to [Querying Workers Analytics Engine from Grafana](/analytics/analytics-engine/grafana/) for more details on how to create efficient Grafana queries against Workers Analytics Engine.
+Refer to [Querying Workers Analytics Engine from Grafana](/analytics/analytics-engine/grafana/) for more details on creating efficient Grafana queries.

 ## Limits

 The following limits apply to Analytics Engine:

-* Analytics Engine will accept up to twenty blobs, twenty doubles, and one index per request.
+* Up to 20 blobs, 20 doubles, and 1 index per request.
-* The total size of all blobs in a request must not exceed 5120 bytes.
+* All blobs combined must be ≤ 5120 bytes.
-* Each index must not be more than 96 bytes.
+* An index can be ≤ 96 bytes.
-* There is also a limit of 25 writes (`writeDataPoint` invocations) per client HTTP request.
+* At most 25 `writeDataPoint()` calls per incoming HTTP request.

 ## Data retention